 GIA is the world’s leading research institute for diamonds and other gemstones.
 It was established in 1931 and has since then greatly enhanced our knowledge in the field of diamonds.

 HRD was established in Antwerp in 1976.
 It is a trusted partner for diamond certification and its objective methods make the results highly reliable.

-Price list IGI IGI is the largest independent gemmological laboratory worldwide, which deals not only with certification, but also provides training for new appraisers.
+IGI is the largest independent gemological laboratory worldwide, which deals not only with certification but also provides training for new appraisers.

 Purchasing non-certified diamonds